tuupola/slim-basic-auth/README.md

 ]));
 ```

 With optional `path` parameter can authenticate only given part of your website.
 You can also change the displayed `realm` using the parameter with same name.
+Optional callback which is called if authentication succeeds can be added.
+If callback returns boolean `false` authentication is forced to be failed.

 ```php
 $app = new \Slim\Slim();